ritiksharma2204/credit-risk-scoring-engine/README.md

 ## What it does
 - Predicts probability of loan default using XGBoost
-- Converts default probability into a FICO-style credit score (300-850)
+- Converts default probability into a credit score (489-690 range, based on LendingClub test data distribution)

+Note: Score range reflects the test dataset distribution (489-690).
+Full 300-850 scale would require more extreme risk profiles than present in this dataset.
 - Explains score via key risk factors (DTI, FICO, employment length)
 - Interactive Streamlit demo for real-time scoring